Some Ideas to Share

 Gilroy Roberts / Franklin Mint (1968-1970 CE)

 Probably one of the best marketed and available zodiac series are those of the Franklin Mint.
-Shortly after the Franklin Mint was founded in 1965, they hired Gilroy Roberts away from the U.S. Mint in Philadelphia and had him design a set of zodiac medals.
+Shortly after the Franklin Mint was founded in 1965, they hired Gilroy Roberts away from the U.S. Mint in Philadelphia to design a set of zodiac medals.
 These were originally issued in 1968-70 as medals, charms, pendants, earrings, key chains, tie tacks, and cufflinks.
 The most common medals are 39mm, but the Franklin Mint also produced 32mm medals in 1968 and a series of 13mm medals in 1970.
-All have a very artistic image of the zodiac sign with the Latin name around widely spaced in capital letters, and the distinctive GR monogram below.
+All have a very artistic image of the zodiac sign with the Latin name around the edge in widely spaced in capital letters and the distinctive GR monogram below.
 The sigil is worked into the main design.

-Many Zodiac collectors consider this to be the set to have and I would agree, as they are very easy to come by and not very expensive.
-With patients, one can collect full sets of these fairly quickly.
-The 20mm and 32 mm size medals are the most difficult ones to come by and I very rarely see them.
-You have to look for fakes as well, as there are quite a few counterfeit silver ones that took the bronze medals, plated them in silver or ones that are cast in pot metal designed to look like silver.
-Ask to see the hallmark on the edges if you want to be sure they are authentic and if you purchase a full set, they should come with a Certificate of Authenticity from the Franklin Mint.
+Many Zodiac collectors consider this to be the set to have, and I would agree, as they are effortless to come by and not very expensive.
+With patients, one can collect complete sets of these fairly quickly.
+The 20mm and 32 mm size medals are the most difficult ones to come by, and I very rarely see them.
+You have to look for fakes as well, as there are quite a few counterfeit silver ones that took the bronze medals, plated them in silver, or ones cast in pot metal designed to look like silver.
+Ask to see the hallmark on the edges if you want to be sure they are authentic and if you purchase a full set, and they should come with a Certificate of Authenticity from the Franklin Mint.
 Examples below:

 Wall plaque Examples:

 The Danbury Mint / Becton Collection (1970 CE)